 The proposed location for the studio changed several times as the Village Development Project evolved.
 Finally, two leaseholders agreed to donate part of their land leases to make a lot large enough for the proposed 1,800 square foot studio in downtown Sewanee.
 Local architect, Clayton Rogers, was hired to design the building.

 We received the final approval from the University's Lease Committee and Town Planner in April, 2020, and we are looking forward to groundbreaking soon.
-Until then, private classes, as well as group classes in the Angel Park downtown and virtually via Zoom continue.
+Until then, private classes, as well as group classes continue at the American Legion Hall and via Zoom.